VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 },
 ```

-static set to true is used for internal optimization and is meaning that this gameobject is not moving into the 3D scene.
+`static` set to `true` is used for internal optimization and is meaning that this gameobject is not moving into the 3D scene.

-now our GameManager is linked to a worldscript named worldGameManager.
+Now our GameManager gameobject is linked to a worldscript named worldGameManager.
 We need to import that script in our game.
 To do so add these lines to your `local_game_config.json` file.

 ```
 "assetsManager": {